 Unless you are a developer yourself, you have to rely on other developers or manufacturers to get security patches.
 Most manufacturers usually have a common code repository for each Android version, for all their supported devices.
 This means that budget and high-end devices could share code.
 In the end, though, only high-end devices will get any security patches due to reasons discussed before.
 So, if you want to always run the latest security patch level, you can either buy a high-end device from a manufacturer known to provide OTA updates often or buy any device that has a custom ROM available for active development.
 Most big names in the custom ROM space, like LineageOS and OmniRom, tend to apply security patches some days after their release by Google.

-You should also keep in mind that, kernel patches are applied on devices differently on custom ROMs.
+You should also keep in mind that, kernel patches are applied to devices differently on custom ROMs.
 Usually, each device (or devices running on the same SoC) has its own kernel code.
 It is the device maintainer’s responsibility to apply the kernel patches.
 While you can rest assured you will get latest patches on the next update, your kernel might still be exposed to risk if it is not under active development.
 Most custom ROMs have strict rules for this scenario.
 A device that sports an unmaintained kernel for quite long is removed from the ‘official devices’ list.

 To sum everything up, there are two ways to always run the latest Security Patches on your device: